Downloads:

 Management Strategies

-The sport fishes in Limestone Reservoir will continue to be managed with statewide regulations.
-We will continue to maintain AIS efforts.
-Access, vegetation, and electrofishing surveys will be conducted in summer and fall 2024 and trap netting and gill netting surveys will be conducted in 2025.
-We will also coordinate with the BRA on a habitat project pending future funding and reservoir priorities.
+The sport fishes in Limestone Reservoir will continue to be managed with statewide regulations and we will continue all aquatic invasive species efforts.
+Access, vegetation, and electrofishing surveys will be conducted in summer and fall 2028 and trap netting and gill netting surveys will be conducted in 2029.
+Lonestar Bass will be requested for two years prior to the next report.
+We will also continue to coordinate with the Brazos River Authority on habitat projects pending future funding and reservoir priorities.

 Sport Fish Restoration Logo